zibo-kth/starter-academic-v2/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Investigation of tribological behaviour of a diesel engine.
+        * Investigation of tribological behaviour of a diesel engine;
         * Test bench design for engine leak-down test.

     #description: Investigation of tribological behaviour of a diesel engine and engine sealing project.